 1. Batteries — The heart of any UPS system, batteries are electrochemical energy storage devices that convert chemical energy into the electrical energy UPSs use to operate.
 Because the chemicals deplete over time, even UPS batteries that are well cared for will still need to be replaced.
 Most batteries have an expected lifespan of three to five years under ambient conditions.
 However, they can fail much faster in environments such as those that exceed an ambient temperature of 77°F, or where recurrent power problems cause batteries to cycle frequently.
 Battery life can also be significantly reduced if an organization doesn’t engage in regular service and maintenance.
-To learn more about the factors that influence UPS battery life, please check out our earlier blog on this topic.

 Need help deciding on a UPS?
 Get a free site assessment!